 Applicants to the Master of Arts in Clinical Psychology: Marriage and Family Therapy (MFT) Program typically begin in the fall semester.
 To be considered for fall enrollment, the deadline for submission of a complete application is March 1.
 Students who apply prior to this date will be given consideration for our initial admission.

 Applicants may apply to begin in the spring semester.
 The deadline for submission of a complete application for spring enrollment is October 1.
 Applicants for the spring semester will be considered based on space available at the Azusa Campus, Inland Empire Regional Campus, Orange County Regional Campus, or San Diego Regional Campus.

 In order to be admitted into the program, students must:

 - Satisfy two undergraduate prerequisites for full admission into the master's degree program.
 These courses are 1) Abnormal Psychology, and 2) Human Growth and Development or General Psychology, both of which must have been taken within the previous eight years and completed with a grade of B or better.

 - International applicants whose first language is not English must submit an iBT (internet-based TOEFL) score of 90 minimum; the minimum subsets are: Reading 22, Speaking 22, Listening 22, and Writing 24.
 Students may also submit results of the Test of Written English (TWE) and the Test of Spoken English (TSE).
-Since written and verbal English language skills are crucial to the education, training, and practice of psychology, further testing for spoken and written English will be required for all international students upon entrance to the program or as deemed necessary at any point in the program.
+Because written and verbal English language skills are crucial to the education, training, and practice of psychology, further testing for spoken and written English will be required for all international students upon entrance to the program or as deemed necessary at any point in the program.
 If applicants do not meet the minimum requirement, they must go through the American Language and Culture Institute first to raise their proficiency.
 Students may be mandated to go to ALCI if they are not meeting the language and writing standards for the program.